BookStackApp/website/content/docs/admin/security.md

 BookStack within the commonly used `/var/www` folder.
 3. Ensure the database user you've used for BookStack has limited permissions for only accessing the database used for BookStack data.
+4. Check that you've set the `APP_URL` option in your `.env` file so that system generated URLs cannot be manipulated.
-4. Within BookStack, go through the settings to ensure registration and public access settings are as you expect.
+5. Within BookStack, go through the settings to ensure registration and public access settings are as you expect.
-5. Review the user roles in the settings area.
+6. Review the user roles in the settings area.
-6. Read the below to further understand the security for images & attachments.
+7. Read the below to further understand the security for images & attachments.

 ---